 Meaning that you may be eligible to European flight compensation.

-And that’s what we are going to talk about in this article.
+And that’s what we are going to talk about - EU regulations.

 1) Yes, if your flight is delayed for 3 hours or more, and it’s the airline’s fault.

 In this case you should be able to receive flight delay compensation from the airline you are flying with.
 Don't forget to file a compensation claim.

 Depending from the distance you are entitled to up to €600 per passenger.